jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 The decapsulation algorithm (see Section 6.3.1 of {{KpqC2025}}) takes as input a ciphertext c and the private key sk = (f, h^{-1}, H(PK)).
 The algorithm outputs either a 32-byte shared secret K for a valid ciphertext or a decapsulation error for an invalid ciphertext.
 Thus, NTRU+ employs explicit rejection for invalid ciphertexts rather than deriving and returning a pseudorandom key.

+The algorithm SHOULD first verify that the ciphertext (c) is properly formed.
+In particular, each coefficient of the ciphertext polynomial MUST be checked to ensure that it lies within the valid range defined by the modulus.

 Using f and h^{-1}, the decapsulation algorithm recovers candidate values of r and m from the ciphertext c.
 The recovered values are then processed using the SOTP decoding operation, producing an n-bit message m' (denoted as m' in Algorithm 13 of {{KpqC2025}}).
 This decoding procedure always produces an output message, regardless of whether a decoding error occurs.

 The recovered message m', together with H(pk), is used to derive both a candidate shared secret K and an intermediate randomness r' (denoted as r' in Algorithm 13 of {{KpqC2025}}).
 Subsequently, two validation checks are performed.
 The first verifies that the SOTP decoding succeeds without error.
 The second verifies that the recovered polynomial r matches the regenerated randomness r'.
 Only if both checks succeed is the shared secret K accepted; otherwise, the decapsulation algorithm returns an error.